0xWDG/Appsterdam-Events-History/2024/10/13 Day trip_ Explore the Universe at the Dwingeloo Radio Telescope.md

 🚀 **A step closer to the universe**

 On Sunday, October 13, 2024, we’re organizing a day trip with a luxury mini-bus from **Amsterdam** to the **Dwingeloo Radio Telescope**—a national monument and still an active center in radio astronomy today.
 When built in[masked], it was the worlds largest radio telescope with a 25-meter diameter.
 Today, the telescope is managed by volunteers from the **CAMRAS foundation** (C.A.
 Muller Radio Astronomy Station) and it is fully up to date.
 Several volunteers work professionally in astronomy and space science, such as at **ASTRON**, the Netherlands Institute for Radio Astronomy.
 They develop innovative technologies like the LOFAR telescope and conduct fundamental astronomical research.
+CAMRAS participated in the **Artemis 1** mission and will be in **Artemis 2**.
 The CAMRAS radio telescope is located on the ASTRON-terrain, in a radio-quiet nature reserve which normally is only accessible by foot or bike (we have a parking waiver).
 This day is organized by Martinus Meiborg, co-founder of Appsterdam, who has recently become a telescope operator at CAMRAS and also happens to be our fully licensed bus driver.

 📡 **What can you expect?**